Following an HIV Treatment Regimen: Steps to Take Before and After Starting HIV Medicines

 - Plan and prepare for changes in your daily routine, including weekends and holidays.
 If you are going away, pack enough medicine to last the entire trip.

-- Keep all your medical appointments.
+- Keep all of your medical appointments.
 Be sure to refill your prescriptions before you run out of HIV medicines.

 What should you do if you forget to take your HIV medicines?